hatchjaw/jacktrip-teensy/README.md

 # Teensy JackTripClient

-This project was developed with the assistance of [PlatformIO](https://platformio.org).
+This project has been developed with [PlatformIO](https://platformio.org).
 Supported hardware: Teensy 4.1.